Greece in Two Weeks For Any Budget

 Visiting during the shoulder season is recommended. (between May-June or September) This will reward you with pleasantly warm days and cooler nights.

-If you have no other option but to visit during peak season, we’d recommend budgeting extra money for spending two weeks in Greece.
+If you have no other option but to visit during peak season, we’d recommend budgeting extra money to spend two weeks in Greece.

 Also, keep in mind that if you plan on moving quickly between islands, this will add additional costs for transport.